 The Nester – St Chad’s Road – Blackpool

 Well apart from falling in and out of my other work, trying to run a bed and breakfast (with not much experience.)
-Nursing a bug (I caught from my son, not helped by my exposure to authentic Victorian dust at The Nester.)
-Together with watching old movie’s on you tube, we’ve been trying to focus on the new hotel.
+Nursing a bug (I caught from my son when he visited last month), not helped by my exposure to authentic Victorian dust at The Nester.)
+Together with watching old movies on you tube, we’ve been trying to focus on the new hotel.
 Well, it’s not a hotel, I don’t know what to call it.
 I worry a lot about it all.

 We can’t make things go any faster when it is all about retaining the reason of budget, safety and getting it right.
 The hospitality industry is not about the individual/s behind it, so much as the end product.
 I have so many aspirations but it is going to take time.
 I just won’t rush it.
 If I do this, I will regret my decisions.

 We have had problems with a tradesman who promised the world with a fabulous brand new heating supply, then buggered off with his personal problems.
 It hit us hard.
 But this will always happen in a world that is far from predictable.
 It is now about moving forward and fortunately we have found a great team to take that place.
 With relief, we’ve detected a few leaks and bad pipework, before the flooring goes down.
 It could have been devastating.
 But we can’t harbour on the past, these things do happen.